flutter/website/src/docs/development/tools/inspector.md

 You can then browse around the interactive widget tree in the IDE to view nearby widgets and see their field values.
-If you are trying to debug a layout issue, then the Widget layer’s tree may be insufficiently detailed.
+If you are trying to debug a layout issue, then the Widget layer’s tree might be insufficiently detailed.
 In that case, click the Render Tree tab to view the render tree corresponding to the same location in the tree.
 When debugging layout issues, the key fields to look at are the `size` and `constraints` fields.
 The constraints flow down the tree,